sirfonzie/INF2004_LAB3/README.md

 -	Learn the difference between polling and interrupts
 -	Configure and implement hardware Interrupts
 -	Configure and implement various Timer
--	Understand how to configure the IR-based Wheel Encoder sensor & HC-SR04P Ultrasonic sensor
+-	Understand how to configure the HC020K IR Wheel Encoder & HCSR04P Ultrasonic sensor

 **EQUIPMENT**